tigerwill90/fox/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/tigerwill90/fox)](https://goreportcard.com/report/github.com/tigerwill90/fox)
 [![codecov](https://codecov.io/gh/tigerwill90/fox/branch/master/graph/badge.svg?token=09nfd7v0Bl)](https://codecov.io/gh/tigerwill90/fox)
 # Fox
-Fox is a lightweight high performance HTTP request router for [Go](https://go.dev/).
+Fox is a zero allocation, lightweight, high performance HTTP request router for [Go](https://go.dev/).
 The main difference with other routers is that it supports **mutation on its routing tree while handling request concurrently**.
 Internally, Fox use a [Concurrent Radix Tree](https://github.com/npgall/concurrent-trees/blob/master/documentation/TreeDesign.md) that support **lock-free reads** while allowing **concurrent writes**.
 The router tree is optimized for high-concurrency and high performance reads, and low-concurrency write.
-Fox has a small memory footprint, and in many case, it does not do a single heap allocation while handling request.

 Fox supports various use cases, but it is especially designed for applications that require changes at runtime to their routing structure based on user input, configuration changes, or other runtime events.